 He was indeed parched and greedily drank the refreshing cool wine.
 Its reputation was well deserved.
 Wiping his mouth, he enquired.
 “Someone must have survived.
 Who buried them?”

 He lowered the waterskin of wine and stared at her.
 There was no sign of mirth in those striking blue eyes.
 “You!
 You buried them?”

-She nodded and walked around the altar and stared off into the setting sun.
+She nodded and walked around the altar and stared off into the last of the setting sun.